Integralist/Style-Guides/HTML Style Guide.md

 ##Style

-I like to keep white space to a minimum.
+Keep white space to a minimum.

-I like to lowercase all elements and attributes (it just looks so much neater).
+Lowercase all elements and attributes (it just looks so much neater).

-I like indenting main 'sections', for example…
+Indent main 'sections' - for example…

 ```html
 <html>